 Add the following to section 39-2.01C(3)(f):

-The full-width of the surface to receive tack coat shall be cleaned with a self-propelled, truck-mounted sweeper equipped with both power brooms and a vacuum system to remove loose dirt, sand, dust and other objectionable material.
+The full-width of the surface to receive tack coat shall be cleaned with a self-propelled, truck-mounted sweeper equipped with both power brooms and a vacuum system to remove loose dirt, sand, dust, and other objectionable material.
 The surface to be treated shall be dry after cleaning and immediately prior to tack coat application.

 The distributor truck spray bar shall be pressurized during application and discharge tack coat material in a fan shape from each nozzle.
-The spray bar shall be set at a height above the existing pavement which results in each interior spray fan overlapping a minimum of twice before coming into contact with the underlying pavement.
+The spray bar shall be set at a height above the existing pavement which results in each interior spray fan overlapping a minimum of twice before coming into contact with the pavement.
 Streaking or streaked applications will not be accepted.

 Tack coat shall be applied only as far in advance of the placing of the overlying layer as required for that day's operation.
 Following application, tack coat shall be allowed to cure without being disturbed for the period of time necessary to permit setting.
 Treated surfaces shall be protected from damage until the succeeding course of pavement is placed.